JPomichael/Bonobo-Git-Server/readme.md

 * Check the value **Allow push for anonymous repositories**
 * Save changes.

 #### I'd like to use git hooks to restrict access.
-How do I access the web frontend usernam?
+How do I access the web frontend username?

 Bonobo provides the following environment variables: